 This rubric articulates fundamental criteria for each learning outcome, with performance descriptors demonstrating progressively more sophisticated levels of attainment.

 The information literacy VALUE rubric measures proficiency in information literacy skills from 1, which is the lowest level of proficiency, to 4, which is the highest level of proficiency.
-When a student starts their work at the university level, they are expected to be at level 1, and ideally, their work at the University of Maine will guide them through levels 2 and 3 so that they reach level 4 by the time they graduate.
+When a student starts their work at the university level, they are expected to be at level 1, and ideally, their work at the University of Maine will guide them through additional levels by the time they graduate.
 These rubrics were designed for use in evaluating student learning at the institutional level, not for grading purposes, and for looking at a collection of work rather than an individual piece of student work.

-Reprinted with permission from Assessing Outcomes and Improving Achievement: Tips and tools for Using Rubrics, edited by Terrel L. Rhodes.
+Reprinted and adapted with permission from Assessing Outcomes and Improving Achievement: Tips and tools for Using Rubrics, edited by Terrel L. Rhodes.
 Copyright 2010 by the Association of American Colleges and Universities.

 The Rubric in More Detail

 According to the National Forum on Information Literacy, the definition of information literacy is “the ability to know when there is a need for information, to be able to identify, locate, evaluate, and effectively and responsibly use and share that information for the problem at hand.”
 There are five different sub-areas of information literacy skills listed:

 Determine the extent of information needed: In order to excel in this area, students will need skills related to two different aspects of the information search process.
 They’ll need to be able to use the subject knowledge they’ve gained from a class to be able to come up with key concepts and the scope of their own research questions, but they’ll also need to be able to select the type of information sources most relevant to those concepts and research questions.